dhavalwd/player-manager/backend/README.md

 ## Basic Setup

 In order to get started, I have attached database file for you to import.
 [Database File](../player_manager.sql).
 I have also attached dummy `json` file to upload once your start `React` app.
-[Database File](../players.json)
+[Json File](../players.json)

 ## API Endpoints